 Set expectations.
 When you share a house you need a shared idea of clean and tidy.
 You might find yourselves in a clash between clutter and minimalism and, since there’s no right or wrong answer, you’ll need to reach a compromise together.

 Don’t tell your partner how a task should be done.
 If you agree to split chores, try not to interfere with how your partner is doing their share.
-If your partner becomes controlling or annoyed by your contributions then sit down and re-assess which areas they are happy for you to do.
-Explain that you feel unappreciated when they criticise your effort.
+If your partner becomes controlling or annoyed by your contributions then sit down and reassess which areas they are happy for you to do.
+Explain that you feel unappreciated when they criticize your effort.

 Give each other a hand.
 If your partner has had a bad day at work or is feeling unwell why not do some of their jobs for them?
 This shouldn’t become a regular thing, you don’t want to create an expectation that you’ll always do their side of the chores, but if you help your partner occasionally they’re more likely to help you out too.